microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/adx_dashboards/_index.md

 - On your local machine open the browser of your choice OR on the Client VM open the Edge browser and log in to [ADX Dashboards](https://dataexplorer.azure.com/).
 Use the same user account that you deployed Jumpstart Agora in your subscription.
 Failure to use the same account will prevent access to the ADX Orders database to generate reports.

-- Once you log in to ADX dashboards, click on Dashboards in the left navigation to import PoS Orders dashboard report.
+- Once you are logged in to ADX dashboards, click on Dashboards in the left navigation to import the PoS Orders dashboard report.

   ![Navigate to ADX dashboard reports](./img/adx_view_dashboards.png)